intelligentMachines-ITU/LowCostMalariaDetection_CVPR_2022/README.md

 ### Visualizing the Annotations
 In order to visualize the annotations, you can pick some sample images and their annotations from the dataset and run the file <a href = "https://github.com/intelligentMachines-ITU/LowCostMalariaDetection_CVPR_2022/blob/main/Plot_Annotationss.ipynb">Plot_Annotationss.ipynb</a> on them.
 You should follow the following steps:
-To run the visualization code, you need the following libraries:
+<br>To run the visualization code, you need the following libraries:
 <ul><li>lxml</li>
   <li>cv2 (opencv-python)</li>
   </ul>